 Good Eats & Treats

 After a long day of hiking, food is all I ever want!
 I recommend going to the Camano Island Commons Marketplace.
 There you will have food options for everyone in your group.
 A local coffee roaster, bakery, juice and ice cream shop, pizza shop and a brewery restaurant are available.
 I enjoy Tapped Public House every time I go to Camano.
 The taphouse and restaurant offers all local brews and delicious food at a reasonable price.
 The menu changes seasonally and is oh so fresh!
 This time I ordered the pulled pork sandwich with tater tots, and street corn with cotija cheese and a honey-lime vinaigrette.
 I did another hike after this big lunch — but of course not after enjoying an ice cream cone from Camano Scoopz, which is now open again!

 Other things you might consider doing while visiting Camano Island include checking out the Kristoferson Farm, which offers Canopy Tours for ziplining along with Terra Teams, a team-building program in their scenic forest.
 Programs include team bonding, planning, problem-solving, creative thinking, morale, communication skills and identifying new strengths of team members.
 There is also a local brewery, Ale Spike, which offers a variety of house-brewed beers.

-Whether you choose to go for the day or a weekend getaway, Camano Island should be on your list of places to visit this summer.
+Whether you choose to go for the day or a weekend getaway, Camano Island, WA 98282 should be on your list of places to visit this summer.
 See you on the trail!